MiniGameWorlds/MiniGameWorld/resources/userWiki/english/playing-minigame-wiki.md

 - `max-player-count`: maximun player for playing game
 - `waiting-time`: waiting time (sec)
 - `active`: whether this minigame is active in the server(true/false)
-- `icon`: Material which show in GUI
+- `icon`: Material which show in menu
 - `location`: minigame join location
 - `tutorial`: tutorials
 - `custom-data`: custom data by developer